-Our goal is to have significant and ongoing public involvement in the transportation planning process.
+Our goal at the Ozarks Transportation Organization is to have meaningful involvement in the transportation planning process.
 We encourage you to voice your ideas and opinions about specific actions or transportation issues at any time.
-All comments received are documented and reviewed by staff, and responses are drafted for consideration by the appropriate committee.
-Here is how you can join the conversation:
+Your comments are reviewed by staff and included in agendas for consideration by our Board of Directors and appropriate committees.
+Here is how you can join the conversation via the linked buttons to the OTO website:

-WHAT DO WE DO WITH YOUR INPUT?
+WHAT WE DO WITH YOUR INPUT

-A period for public comment is provided for the updates and major amendments to all the primary transportation-planning projects for which Ozarks Transportation Organization is responsible.
+The OTO solicits public comments for updates and major amendments to all the requisite plans and key decision points in the planning process.
+Public comments for major plans are summarized with an explanation of how they were integrated into the final version.
 All comments, opinions, or suggestions are presented to our Board of Directors to consider before they make any final decisions.
-We believe participation is key to developing a sound and efficient transportation network.
+In addition, public concerns are shared with MoDOT and local governments as appropriate.
+Meaningful public involvement is key to developing a sound and efficient transportation system that works for the people it serves.

 Follow us on social media to stay up to date on what we are planning and keep us informed of your ideas and opinions.